War of the Three Henrys: 1585

 For the first part of the war, the royalists and the Catholic League were uneasy allies against their common enemy, the Huguenots.
-Philippe Emmanuel, Duke of Mercœur, a prominent member of the Catholic League and governor of Brittany since 1582, conducted campaigns against the Protestants in 1585, 1587 and 1588, but was repeatedly defeated and forced to flee, thereby establishing his reputation as a poor warrior (he was jokingly nicknamed "duc de Recule" (the "Duke of Retreat") by Brantôme).
-In the opening phase, Mercœur invaded Poitou in 1585 and fought against Henri, Prince of Condé (1552–1588) in the battle of Fontenay-le-Comte.
+Philippe Emmanuel, Duke of Mercœur, a prominent member of the Catholic League and governor of Brittany since 1582, conducted campaigns against the Protestants in 1585, 1587 and 1588, but was repeatedly defeated and forced to flee, thereby establishing his reputation as a poor warrior (he was jokingly nicknamed "duc de Recule" (the "Duke of Retreat") by Pierre de Bourdeille, seigneur de Brantôme).
+In the opening phase, Mercœur invaded Poitou in 1585 and fought against Henri, Prince of Condé in the battle of Fontenay-le-Comte.
 Condé forced him to retreat back across the river Loire, capturing most of his baggage train and the spoils of war Mercœur had obtained at the beginning of his campaign, as well as taking several groups of Mercœur's soldiers prisoner of war.
 In October 1585, Condé conducted the Siege of Brouage, but had to lift it when the castle of Angers was seized by treason, and then descended into fighting between various factions.
 By the time Condé arrived at Angers on 21 October, the castle was in the hands of 6,000 royalist enemies.
 He quickly retreated as his Protestant army was thrown into confusion, disarray and harassed by royalist forces.
 Condé's army fell apart during his flight, with some escaping, while those captured were frequently put to death by Catholic forces.